YevheniiDimov/YevheniiDimov/README.md

 Hi, I’m @YevheniiDimov
-I’m interested in AI, web, mobile, desktop and game development
+I’m interested in AI & Robotics, as well as in development of the Blockchain solutions.